nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 *	The Observation profile of any linked Uncategorised Data
     *	Include the ProblemHeader profile of any Problems linked to the returned Uncategorised Data

+Where a consultation links to a profile that is not yet supported by the provider system then it is not included in the response.
+Details on how this is done can be found in the [Consultation Guidance](accessrecord_structured_development_consultation_guidance.html)

 Clinical items within the consultation are always included in the response regardless of their inclusion/exclusion in other parts of the query.
 So, for example, if a consumer requests a consultation that contains a medication but not explicitly request mediations in the query, the provider will still include the medication contained in the consultation as part of its response.

 <img src="images/access_structured/Consultation_Return.png" alt="Consultation Returned FHIR profiles" style="max-width:100%;max-height:100%;">